HhvrshH/phantom_aio/README.md

   `retry`- maximum number of retries in case of a failed swap.

-  `mobileProxy` - mobile proxies for Drip operation modes.

-  `switchLink` - link for switching.
+  `howMuchSpendDropletsInPersentage` - range in percentage of how much Droplets can be spent on donations to projects from `projects.txt`

+  `howMuchSpendDropletsforEachProject` - range in the amount of how much to donate to each of the projects. if [0,0] is specified, only subscription to the project will be made, otherwise subscription + donation will be made.

  **Files for operation**

- `private.txt` - Specify private keys or seed phrases.
+ `private.txt` - Specify either private keys or seed phrases.
 If there are several active wallets under a seed phrase, be sure to specify which one to use by adding the ordinal number of the address after the seed phrase. (example in the file)

  `proxy.txt` - proxies, selected line by line.

  `data.json` - additional settings.

+ `projects.txt` - list with the exact names of projects to be processed.

 ---